john-ml/stitch/doc/stitch.md

 expression could be non-exhaustive.

-However, if we add a final catch-all pattern, then the algorithm _will_ infer a column type, since it's possible for such a `case` expression to be polymorphic in additional variant options while remaining exhaustive:
+However, if we add a final catch-all pattern, then the algorithm _will_ infer a column type---it's possible for a `case` expression with a catch-all pattern to be polymorphic in additional variant options while remaining exhaustive:

 ```bash
 f[A, B, C](x <tag1 A, tag2 B; C>) bool =